ktrmnm/SFM/README.md

 [Schrijver2000] Schrijver (2000).
 A combinatorial algorithm minimizing submodular functions in strongly polynomial time.
 J. Comb.
 Theory, Ser.
 B, 80(2):346–355.
 ```

+## License

+- Apache License 2.0 (see LICENSE)
+- The linear algebra module uses a part of [Eigen](http://eigen.tuxfamily.org/) v3.3.4 which is licensed under the Mozilla Public License Version 2.0.